cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 # Tracing
-In the following, we document how to collect a **concrete execution trace** of our target, a (known vulnerable - see [Vulnerability CVE-2022-27646](./3_vulnerability.md)) ARMv7 binary called *circled*.
+In the following, we document how to collect a **concrete execution trace** of our target, a (known vulnerable - see [Vulnerability CVE-2022-27646](./3_vulnerability.md)) ARMv7 binary named *circled*.
 The trace is collected in a cross-platform remote setup, i.e. despite our host system being x86-based, the target runs on an (emulated) ARMv7-based device (see [Emulation](./2_emulation.md)).
-The collected trace may later be used for different symbolic execution runs/analyses (see [Symbolic Execution](./5_symbex.md)), which can be done offline and for instance on a more powerful machine.
+The collected trace may later be used for different symbolic execution runs/analyses (see [Symbolic Execution](./5_symbex.md)), which can be done offline, for instance on a more powerful machine.

 <p align="center">
   <figure>
     <img src="../images/Morion_Overview.svg" alt="Morion Overview"/>
     <figcaption>
-      Morion Overview: Showing the two main phases of Morion, tracing and symbolic execution.
+      Fig. 1: Morion Overview - Showing the two main phases of Morion, tracing and symbolic execution
     </figcaption>
   </figure>
 </p>